Top 5 Reasons to Visit Telluride this Summer

 Hop aboard the most unique form of transportation of its kind in North America to be whisked up the mountainside from the historic town of Telluride to Mountain Village, with its charming European-style feel and a range of kid-friendly activities.
 The free, 13-minute ride is more than just a trip.
 Offering stunning views and a one-of-kind experience, the “G” is a journey you won’t soon forget.

 Did you know that Butch Cassidy robbed his first bank here?
 Or that a Telluride mine was the first place in the world to use alternating current electricity?
 Jump in a 4x4 to ride the old mining roads to the relics and ghost towns of a bygone era.
 Then head back to town, visiting the Telluride Historical Museum and taking in a history walking tour before sidling up to the 122-year-old bar at the New Sheridan Hotel, much like the miners, outlaws, pioneers and dreamers did a century ago.

 Telluride isn’t just a destination.
 It’s a community

 Yes, there are world-class festivals and an award-winning ski resort.
 And, sure, a few celebs have been known to visit from time to time.
 But Telluride is a real town with real people and a heart as big as the Colorado sky.
 Spend even a little time in this small mountain hamlet and you’ll see why – whether you’re a long-time local, a part-timer or here for just a few days – Telluride, quite simply, feels like home.

-Book your Telluride summer vacation and take advantage of a free night lodging on mid-week stays.
+Book your Telluride summer vacation and take advantage of our Stay & Play lodging specials.

 Need any more reasons for a Telluride visit?
 Did we mention the breathaking beauty of the area?
 See for yourself.